Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A solar battery warranty usually addresses performance in terms of capacity and power output over time.
 They cover manufacturing defects and unexpected or unreasonable degradation.

 Lithium-ion solar batteries typically come with warranties that extend beyond a decade, usually exceeding 10 years.
-In contrast, solar batteries with shorter lifespans, such as lead-acid batteries, offer warranties with shorter durations.
-If you’re in the market for a lithium-ion battery, it’s essential to understand what to consider when evaluating the warranty.
+It’s essential to understand what to consider when evaluating the warranty.

 Look at the number of cycles covered by the warranty – a higher number of cycles equals a longer lifespan.
 However, many manufacturers will guarantee a minimum number of cycles or a fixed term in years.
 Whichever the battery hits first is when your warranty expires.